dustinlyons/nixos-config/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/dustinlyons/nixos-config?style=plastic)

 # Overview
 > "All we have to decide is what to do with the time that is given us." - J.R.R.
-Tolkien, The Fellowship of the Ring
+Tolkien

 Well hello there!